-1) Mini-purge Your Closet.
+1) Mini-purge Your Closet and Improve Your Life!
 Go to your closet and take a good look.
-Then pull out three articles of clothing you haven't worn in the last year.
+Then pull out three articles of clothing you haven’t worn in the last year.
 Bag them and put them in the car now.
-That way the next time you drive by the Goodwill truck all you have to do is pull over to make your donation.
+That way the next time you drive by the Goodwill truck all you have to do is to pull over to make your donation.

 2) Contact an old friend.
 Next time you think, “I wonder what so and so is doing these days?” reach out to her on the spot.
 Do not wait until there’s more time.
 Social media makes it so easy.
 You can write her a direct message on her Facebook page, email her, text her, actually take pen to paper if you’ve got a stamp handy, or even call her!
 It takes less than a minute, literally, to write: ‘Hi, Tallulah!
 It’s been so long since we talked last.
 I’d love to see you and catch up.
 Could we set up a lunch date?
 I’m free most Thursdays.
 What do you think?’
 Before you know it you will reconnect with an old friend who will be grateful you took the time to make genuine contact.

 3) Take a nap.
 OK.
 This might take longer than a minute but it’s a ton better than eating something fatty and sugary, which is what a lot of people do when they are tired.
 Turn off the lights, lie down and just listen to your breathing for a few minutes before your next appointment.
 You don’t have to actually fall asleep to get the benefit.
 I used to do this in my office when I worked at the county hospital ER.
 Studies show naps are a great way to re-charge the brain.
 You will approach the rest of the day with a fresher attitude.